DSHGT: Dual-Supervisors Heterogeneous Graph Transformer -- A pioneer study of using heterogeneous graph learning for detecting software vulnerabilities: Experiment

 \subsection{Performance Analysis on \textbf{SARD} (RQ1)}

 We first verified the effectiveness of the proposed model and other baselines on a number of CWE vulnerability types, from which the models are trained and tested on \textbf{SARD} synthetic code samples.
-Note that the training and testing data ratio is 70\% and 30\%, respectively.
-Table~\ref{tab:results} reports the evaluation metrics on each vulnerability type.
-In general, even without incorporating the semantic meaning of annotations into the model (\tool$_{noAnno}$), our proposed model achieves promising results on almost all vulnerability types. \tool$_{noAnno}$ is the variant of \tool~only training on code representation graph using vulnerability oracle.
+Note that the training and testing data ratio is 80\% and 20\%, respectively.
+Table~\ref{tab:results_25} reports the overall performance of each model on different vulnerability types using Accuracy and F1.
+The other metrics on Precision and Recall can be found in Table~\ref{otherTwo} in the appendix.
+In general, even without incorporating the semantic meaning of code comments into the model (\tool$_{noAnno}$), our proposed model achieves promising results on almost all vulnerability types. \tool$_{noAnno}$ is the variant of \tool~only training on code representation graph using vulnerability oracle.
 Devign, Lin et al., DeepWukong, and \tool$_{noAnno}$ give low F1 and accuracy score on the CWE-834 dataset, which describes an ``\textit{Excessive Iteration}'' vulnerability that leads to the over-consumption of resources and can be adversely affected by attackers.
-This type of vulnerability presents no clear sign of vulnerable code patterns and is hardly identified by learning solely on code graph representations or code tokens. \tool, on the other hand, also leverages the semantic annotation information of the programs to enhance the robustness of the detection ability, thus achieving much better results compared with \tool$_{noAnno}$ and other baselines.
-It can also be observed that both Devign and Lin et al. perform undesirable on CWE-469, in which the vulnerability is caused by the misuse of the pointer variable. \tool~is the best-performing model on this dataset, indicating that the intra-program dependence in the CPG provides sufficient information when modelling the code graph in this case.
+This type of vulnerability presents no clear sign of vulnerable code patterns and is hardly identified by learning solely on code graph representations or code tokens.
+Note that the method in DeepWuKong of constructing Extracted Flow Graphs (XFG) is based on prior knowledge of vulnerable code locations, but this is infeasible to retrieve that in real-world scenarios.
+In order to facilitate comparisons on an equal footing, we created a dataset for each method individually, which could lead to slightly different results compared to those presented in the original paper of DeepWukong. \tool, on the other hand, also leverages the semantic code comment information of the programs to enhance the robustness of the detection ability, thus achieving much better results compared with \tool$_{noAnno}$ and other baselines.
+It can also be observed that both Devign and Lin et al. perform undesirable on CWE-469, in which the vulnerability is caused by the misuse of the pointer variable, while \tool~is the best-performing model on this dataset, indicating that the intra-program dependence in the CPG provides sufficient information when modelling the code graph in this case.
 FUNDED achieves marginal performance gain compared with \tool~and DeepWukong on CWE-676.
 We discover that this dataset relates to ``Use of Potentially Dangerous Function'' vulnerability, which can be identified by models capable of encoding control flow information.
 Therefore, FUNDED, DeepWukong and \tool~achieve similar results on this dataset.
 Lin et al. achieves the best Accuracy score on CWE-78, indicating high True Positive and Negative numbers.
 Yet it reports a low F1 score with poor results on Precision and Recall.
 Overall, \tool~achieves the best results on most of the tested datasets, with an average 88.05\% on accuracy and 88.35\% on F1.